top of page

 "The Montauk people's native tongue is an Algonquian dialect.
 One of our goals is to facilitate the revitalization of our language.
 It is our hope that every household within our Long Island Indigenous Community will be filled with native speakers once again."

-Contact Montauk Tribe of Indians Council of Elders
+Montauk Tribe of Indians Council of Elders

 516-407-0222